JackDanna/FogentRoleplayTemplate/README.md

 Attributes represent the innate characteristics of your character.
 They have one of the largest impacts on a character so Player's should choose wisely.
 Most often Players should choose attributes that make sense given thier Vocation.
 Strength for Barbarian, Reflex for Rogue, Intelligence for Wizard, Charisma for Bards, etc...

 Each Skill Point can be used to increase one Core Skill, Vocation, or Combat Vocational Skill level by 1.
-Combat Vocational Skills are skills that are used for fighting, including all Weapon Combat Skills and Combat Magic Skills.
+Combat Vocational Skills are skills that are used for making Combat Rolls, including all Weapon Combat Vocational Skills and Magic Combat Vocational Skills.

 A Non-Combat Vocational Skill's level is inherited from Vocation's level.